 The term “visual factory” refers to a method of lean manufacturing that incorporates visual info throughout the workplace.
 A visual factory uses a set of communication technologies or tools to provide information when and where it is required.

-Employees are also more productive when visual tools provide them with the information they need, when they need it.
-That’s how companies can prevent anomalies on the shopfloor.
+Employees are also more productive when visual tools provide them with the necessary information when needed.
+That’s how companies can prevent anomalies on the shop floor.

 Many of the processes in the 5S framework can benefit from visual management to help keep things organized and the process moving along smoothly.
 The following are some examples of tools and practices that can help with 5S organization.

 The term “Andon” translates to “lantern” or “light” in Japanese.
-This refers to a warning system in a production setup that warns operators when a product issue, shortage or other issues has been found.
+This refers to a warning system in a production setup that warns operators when a product issue, shortage, or other issues have been found.
 Andon’s key feature is a cord that runs above the production line (it can also be a button).

 Other techniques for sustaining your 5S efforts include signs, posters, and banners.
 To show where tools and equipment are stored, large signs might be put above storage spaces.
 Posters can also be used to mark cleanup zones and remind employees of the importance of 5S.